Victory Congressional Internship

 - Airfare or other transportation to and from Washington, DC, at the beginning and end of the program,

-- Academic credit for the summer internship (depending on each participant's college or university), and
+- Academic credit (depending on each participant's college or university), and

 - U.S. citizen, legal permanent resident or permit to work in the U.S. (Foreign students with F-1 visas are not eligible)